bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 The purpose of this file is to describe timing and other properties of events recorded during a run.
-Events are for example stimuli presented to the participant or participant responses (see [Definitions](../02-common-principles.md#definitions)).
+Events are, for example, stimuli presented to the participant or participant responses (see [Definitions](../02-common-principles.md#definitions)).
 A single event file MAY include any combination of stimuli, response, and other events.
 Events MAY overlap in time.